-The main thing I prefer about the Sunday Knox over BSD is the lovely baby blue and pink colours.
-Sometimes these bright colours can be garish and harsh when placed on a BMX but this brand have done a good job picking these colours.
+The main thing I prefer about the Sunday Knox over BSD is the lovely baby blue and pink colors.
+Sometimes these bright colors can be garish and harsh when placed on a BMX but this brand have done a good job picking these colors.
 Sunday have also printed their branding on the item instead of engraving it like BSD.
 I think this helps with the clean look.

 - Material: 7075-T6 Aluminium